Advancing Care & Research for the Treatment of Rheumatic Disorders

-The Division of Rheumatology in the Department of Internal Medicine improves people’s lives through innovation in patient-centered care, education and immunology and rheumatology research.
+The Division of Rheumatology in Dell Medical School’s Department of Internal Medicine improves people’s lives through innovation in patient-centered care, education and rheumatology research.
 The division team works together to redesign the future of rheumatology by creating, disseminating and applying new knowledge and by personalizing health care to meet the needs of each individual.

 The division provides a dynamic environment of academic excellence, high-quality patient care and robust research activity.
 Its clinicians see a diverse spectrum of clinical disorders encompassing the full range of rheumatology, including bursitis, osteoarthritis, vasculitis, inflammatory myositis, sarcoidosis, spondyloarthritis, rheumatoid arthritis, systemic lupus erythematosus, psoriatic arthritis, osteoporosis, fibromyalgia, gout and more.

 Areas of Focus